ctmrbio/crc-survival/README.md

 ### PyStan

 Differential ranking requires [pystan](https://pystan.readthedocs.io/en/latest/index.html); we used pystan 3.4.
-This is operation system dependent; our group was able to get pystan to work with Mac OS 15.2 but unable to coerce it on a linus system.
+This is operation system dependent; our group was able to get pystan to work with Mac OS 15.2 but unable to coerce it on a linux system.
 (If you dont want to experiment with the pystan run, the files are included.)

 ```bash
 pip install pystan=3.4